Frequently Asked Questions

 Who determines if a property will receive a Good Deeds restriction?

-A trained and dedicated committee reviews all applications and make recommendations to BSCHT's board of directors.
+A trained and dedicated committee reviews all applications and makes recommendations to BSCHT's board of directors.

 What are the tax implications if I participate in Good Deeds?